A critical review of recent GAIA wide binary gravity tests: Recent results showing clear MOND low acceleration phenomenology

+The analyses of C23 and C24a are further complemented by C24b's analysis using the normalized dimensionless velocity $\tilde{v}$ as a convenient dimensionless parameter, as generally used.
+This parameter is intermediate between the deprojected 3D acceleration (or velocity) and the unnormalized velocity $v_{2D}$.
+The relation between measured and Newtonian acceleration, if projected on the plane of the sky, reduces to the relation between $\tilde{v}$ and $s_{2D}$ normalized by the MOND radius $r_{\rm{M}} \equiv {GM/a_0}$.
+C24b's work was originally motivated by the need to precisely address B24's main criticism of C23 with a data quality cut based on the uncertainties of $\tilde{v}$.
+However, an analysis of the $\tilde{v}$ vs $s_{2D}/r_{\rm{M}}$ relation is interesting in its own right.

+C24b shows that the $\tilde{v}$-$s_{2D}/r_{\rm{M}}$ relation inferred from the {\it Gaia} data is fully consistent with the results of C23 and C24a.
+More importantly, even when an artificial cut based on a constraint on $\tilde{v}$ uncertainties is imposed, the {\it Gaia} relation differs from the corresponding Newtonian prediction confirming the gravitational anomaly at low acceleration.
+Notice also that the de-projection into 3D space applied in the studies summarised in this sub-section, implies a careful error propagation analysis, which was included.
+Also, this step is absent from all the work presented in the previous sub-section, and marks another point of independence between both sets of results, which hence become complementary in reinforcing each other through the full accordance of their conclusions.

-The consistency of the four independent and highly distinct studies described above implies that a low acceleration validity threshold for Newtonian gravity has been found, and given the low velocity regime being probed, reveals that just as a high energy validity limit for General Relativity is implied by the inconsistency of that theory with Quantum Mechanics, a low acceleration validity limit for it also exists, coinciding with the expectations and predictions of MOND, as first proposed in Milgrom (1983).
-In this context, it becomes important to take a very critical look at Banik et al. (2024), who claim that a similar study to the ones summarised above of {\it Gaia} wide binaries allows to reject MOND at a 16$\sigma$ confidence level, as we do in the following sections.
+In summary, the six independent and highly distinct studies described above suggest that a low acceleration validity threshold for Newtonian gravity has been found, and given the low velocity regime being probed, reveals that just as a high energy validity limit for General Relativity is implied by the inconsistency of that theory with Quantum Mechanics, a low acceleration validity limit for it also exists, coinciding with the expectations and predictions of MOND, as first proposed in Milgrom (1983).
+Moreover, the five more recent of these studies over the span 2023 - 2024 (coinciding with the use of {\it Gaia} DR3) indicate that the magnitude and trend of the low acceleration gravitational anomaly agree with the predictions of MOND gravity theories such as AQUAL and QUMOND under the external field effect of the Milky Way.
+Notice that although the MOND radius of 2$M_{\odot}$ total mass binaries is of about 7 kau, even though typical masses of the binaries in the studies above are slightly lower at close to 1.6$M_{\odot}$ (Hernandez group, 1.0-1.4 $M_{\odot}$ Chae Group), taking spiral galaxy rotation curves as analogies, the appearance of the first traces of a gravitational anomaly is expected in MOND at acceleration of about 2-3 $a_{0}$, in cosistency with the anomalies reported by the above two groups appearing at 2-3 kau.